wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/list-functions.md

 # List functions

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/functions/built-in-functions/list-functions)

 | Name | Description | Complexity |
 | :--- | :--- | :--- |
 | [cons](#cons) | Inserts element to the beginning of the [list](/en/ride/v5/data-types/list) | 1 |